-¶ 18.
-The holy scriptures contain all things necessary to salvation; so that whatsoever is not read therein, nor may be proved thereby, is not to be required of any man, that it should be believed as an article of faith, or be thought requisite or necessary to salvation.
-By the term holy scriptures we understand those canonical books of the Old, and New Testament of whose authority there was never any doubt in the church.
+¶18.
+The Holy Scriptures contain all things nec essary to salvation; so that whatsoever is not reat therein, nor may be proved thereby, is not to be required of any man, that it should be believed a an article of faith, or be thought requisite or neces sary to salvation.
+By the term Holy Scriptures we understand those canonical books of the Old and New Testaments of whose authority there was never any doubt in the Church.